flexiblepower/fpai-documentation/ResourceDriver.md

 # 7. Resource Driver

 This sections explains how to write a resource driver using the battery simulation example.
-The resource driver forms an OSGI bundle; It is good practice to separate the interface from its implementation.
+The resource driver forms an OSGi bundle; It is good practice to separate the interface from its implementation.
 This way the implementation can be changed without any impact to clients that use the interface.

 ## The Battery Simulation interfaces